Fall Back Asleep After Waking in Night

 Listen to Music

 Listening to music could make you feel calm and relaxed.
-If you've been woke up up in the middle of the night, instead of overthinking or scrolling through social media on your smartphone, turn on some relaxing music to help you fall back asleep.
+If you wake up in the middle of the night, instead of overthinking or checking social media on your smartphone, play some relaxing music for deep sleep, which will help you fall back asleep.
 You can also include music in your nighttime routine.
 Avoid overstimulating loud music instead go for something relaxing, such as classical slow music.

 Get Out of Bed